petrzivny/symfony-react-skeleton/README.md

    ```sh
    cp api/.env.local.dist api/.env.local
    ```
-3. Change `COMPOSE_PROJECT_NAME` environmental variable in api/.env.local to {myproject}.
+3. Change `PROJECT_NAME` environmental variable in api/.env.local to {myproject}.
 You can do it in your editor or use following command.
    ```sh
    sed -i "s/symfony-react-skeleton/$PROJECT_NAME/g" api/.env.local
    ```